VBharathgowda06/Codtech-task-1/README.md

 **statsmodels: For implementing ARIMA modeling and statistical tests.
 **scikit-learn: For data scaling and evaluation metrics like RMSE.
 **keras and tensorflow: For building and training the LSTM neural network model.
-**Outcome:
-The script provides a forecast of future stock prices using both ARIMA (linear) and LSTM (non-linear) models.
-The results are compared visually and quantitatively to assess which model better captures the underlying patterns in the stock data.